Genitourinary medicine

 Introduction/Overview of Programme

-The four year program delivers the training required by the specialty curriculum and prepares trainees for practice as a Consultant Physician in Genitourinary (GU) Medicine.
-The general GU Medicine caseload in the region's training centres is varied and interesting, providing superb learning opportunities.
-Excellent experience and training in HIV Medicine is offered throughout the programme, with management of HIV inpatients at three of the seven centres.
-The training centres are integrated Sexual Health services and training in the provision all contraceptive methods is provided.
-Most trainees will likely enter the specialty at ST3 level, following foundation and core medical training including obtaining full MRCP.
-The opportunity to be involved in research, education and medical leadership programmes is offered and encouraged and less than full time training is supported.
-For more details on why GU Medicine might be the speciality for you, see: https://www.bashh.org/news/blogging-4-bashh/top-5-reasons-why-gum-is-the....
+The general GU Medicine caseload in the region's training centres is varied and provides superb learning opportunities.
+Excellent experience and training in both in-patient and out-patient HIV Medicine is offered throughout the programme.
+The training centres are Integrated Sexual Health services and training in the provision of all contraceptive methods is provided as well as managing out-patient sexual health.
+The opportunity to be involved in research, education and medical leadership programmes is offered and encouraged.
+Less than full time training is supported.
+For more details on why GU Medicine might be the speciality for you, and for help in getting involved in taster days, projects, having a GU mentor, and help with applications see: GUM Training | British Association for Sexual Health and HIV (bashh.org)

-General Description of Rotation
+General Description of Rotations

 Educational and Research Opportunities

-There are trust, regional and national education opportunities offered and trainee involvement is actively encouraged and facilitated.
-There is a monthly regional teaching programme organised by the trainees covering a wide range of subjects on the curriculum.
-The British HIV Association (BHIVA) the British Association for Sexual Health and HIV (BASHH), the HIV Trainees Club (HIVTC) and the British Infection Society (BIS) provide national educational events throughout the year.
-There are quarterly North West HIV Physicians and BASHH meetings, and trainees’ attendance is facilitated as is participation in regional and also national meetings.
-A regional monthly HIV resistance/pregnancy/scientific meeting is held at the Royal Liverpool University Hospital.
-Trainees at the Royal Liverpool are also able to attend the General/Acute internal medicine education programme which runs for 5 days a year at Broadgreen hospital.
 The national bodies of BASHH, BHIVA and the FSRH offer opportunities for all trainees to get involved in national committees, contributing to guidelines, education and special interest groups.
 Many trainees successfully apply for the BASHH/Public Health England programme of Honorary Joint Fellowships undertaking well supported research projects.
-Leadership is recognised as an important attribute and all senior trainees are encouraged to complete the Medical Leadership In Practice module run by Edge Hill University.
-Teaching of undergraduate and postgraduate health care professionals is expected and the first module of the Edge Hill PC Cert in Medical Education is funded which meets the GMC standards for training as a Clinical Supervisor.
+Leadership is recognised as an important attribute and all senior trainees are encouraged to complete the Medical Leadership in Practice module run by Edge Hill University.
+Teaching of undergraduate and postgraduate health care professionals is expected, and the first module of the Edge Hill PC Cert in Medical Education, ‘Teaching in the medical workplace’ is funded which meets the GMC standards for training as a Clinical Supervisor.
 Fellowships in medical education and leadership are often undertaken by trainees.
+Trainees are encouraged to take on national leadership roles such as BASHH doctors in training representative and sit on the RCP GU Specialist Advisory Committee.